Energy, Environment, IWD2026, nuclear energy, nuclear fusion

 Our specialists bring deep engineering expertise and work side-by-side with innovators like Type One Energy and TVA to:

-• Translate early-stage fusion concepts into actionable engineering plans.
-We help take the Infinity Two fusion power plant from theoretical design to site-ready specifications, ensuring every technical requirement is mapped to real-world constraints.
+• Translate early-stage fusion concepts into actionable engineering plans, moving projects like Infinity Two from theoretical design to site-ready specifications while ensuring every technical requirement is grounded in real-world constraints.

-• Lead site selection and environmental assessments.
-Our engineers and scientists evaluate potential locations, model environmental impacts and develop permitting strategies that anticipate regulatory hurdles — supporting a clear path through the approval process.
+• Lead site selection and environmental assessments, evaluating locations, modelling impacts and developing permitting strategies that anticipate regulatory hurdles and support a clear path through approvals.

-• Integrate complex systems.
-Fusion projects require seamless coordination of civil, mechanical, electrical and control systems.
-We manage the interfaces between disciplines, aligning power, controls and safety systems into a coherent, unified design.
+• Integrate complex systems across civil, mechanical, electrical and control disciplines, aligning power, controls and safety systems into a coherent design.

-• Develop project controls and risk management frameworks.
-We implement digital project management tools, schedule controls and risk registers that keep delivery on track and transparent for all partners.
+• Develop project controls and risk management frameworks, using digital tools, schedule controls and risk registers to keep delivery on track and transparent for all partners.

-• Support first-of-a-kind (FOAK) licensing and compliance.
-Our regulatory specialists work with clients and authorities to prepare safety cases, licensing submissions and compliance documentation, helping de-risk the path from pilot to commercial operation.
+• Support first-of-a-kind (FOAK) licensing and compliance, preparing safety cases, licensing submissions and compliance documentation to help de-risk the transition from pilot to commercial operation.

 Originally published Feb 18, 2026